-Alpha-amylase performs its technological purpose during brewing, the production of potable alcohol and starch processing, and does not perform a technological purpose in the final food.
+Beta-amylase performs its technological purpose during the processing of starch to produce maltose syrup and does not perform a technological purpose in the final food.
 On that basis, if the draft variation is approved, the enzyme would function as a processing aid for the purposes of the Code.
-From the food technology assessment, FSANZ concluded that the proposed use of this alpha-amylase enzyme is consistent with its typical function of catalysing the breakdown of starch to sugars.
+Based on the food technology assessment, FSANZ concluded that the proposed use of this enzyme is consistent with its typical function of catalysing the hydrolysis of starch to maltose.